SharvariYeole/portfolio/critique-by-design.md

 ## Step five: Build your solution

+- Chart Type : Chloropleth Map and Bar Chart
+      -  A choropleth map, which utilises shades of grey to indicate the amount of coal produced in various states.
+      - This sort of map is useful for displaying the geographic distribution of a dataset over predetermined locations, such as states.
+      - The advantage is that it gives a rapid visual indication for determining which locations have the highest production.
+      - Bar charts were chosen to illustrate the top coal-producing areas and firms because they provide a clear and uncomplicated approach to          compare categorical data.
+      - The bars give a visual length that corresponds precisely to the volume of coal output, allowing viewers to readily identify the top             producers in each category.
+      - My goal was to produce a visualisation that provides the key information at a glance while preserving simplicity and effectiveness in design.
+  - Color Scheme
+       - I used a colour palette that reflects the subject matter, coal production.
+       - The choice of grey and harsh black throughout is an intentional reference to the colour coal itself.
+       - This theme decision visually anchors the data inside its real-world environment.

 <div class='tableauPlaceholder' id='viz1707275799038' style='position: relative'><noscript><a href='#'><img alt='Indian Coal Production ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;As&#47;Assignment34_17072757874170&#47;IndianCoalProduction&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='Assignment34_17072757874170&#47;IndianCoalProduction' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;As&#47;Assignment34_17072757874170&#47;IndianCoalProduction&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>